Recipes, recipes, recipes. They’re so easy to find online. If you search right now, you can get over 1.5 million results for “oatmeal carrot muffins.”

 No matter how you approach using other people’s recipes, never be afraid to give another food blogger credit–even if you’ve adapted their cake recipe significantly to suit your gluten-allergic daughter.

 Above all, food blogging is all about community.
-(Did you know you can connect with 1200 (and counting!) food-loving bloggers in our FREE private KitchenBloggers Facebook community?
+(Did you know you can connect with nearly 1,600 (and counting!) food-loving bloggers in our FREE private KitchenBloggers Facebook community?
 Check it out here!)

 Your readers and as your fellow site owners will appreciate the added value your honesty and generosity brings.
 They will trust your recipes, bookmark your site—and visit you again and again.